Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User

 External validity regards the extent to which the results can be generalized to broader contexts, populations, and real-world settings.

-\textbf{Ecological validity.} The email client we created mimics real and common features of web clients; however, users knew that they were involved in a study, thus in a safe environment.
+\textbf{Ecological validity.} The email client we created mimics real and common features of web clients; however, users were aware that they were participating in a study, thus in a safe environment.
 This reduced-risk setting can lead to unnatural behaviours that users exhibit when facing phishing attacks.
 This risk was mitigated by asking users to behave as naturally as possible.

-\textbf{Participant recruiting.} To make the study population as representative as possible of a generic population to a phishing attack, we used Prolific by setting only gender and English knowledge as inclusion criteria.
+\textbf{Participant recruiting.} To make the study population as representative as possible of a generic population affected by phishing attacks, we used Prolific by setting only gender and English proficiency as inclusion criteria.
 This guaranteed that participants were recruited worldwide and of different ages.
 However, considering the typical Prolific users, our sample may not include older adults, cybersecurity professionals, or individuals with low digital literacy.

 \textbf{Device and context effects.} Participants attended the study remotely on their devices in uncontrolled environments.
 Factors such as device, screen size, multitasking, or ambient noise may have affected attention and decision-making.